emikes97/Portfolio/Vending_Machine/readme.md

 > “Why buy chips from a real vending machine when you can simulate existential hunger in your terminal?”

-A modular, object-oriented Vending Machine in-depth Simulator implemented as a command-line interface (CLI) application in Python.
+A modular, object-oriented Vending Machine Simulator implemented as a command-line interface (CLI) application in Python.
 The simulator provides an interactive experience, handling product selection, inventory management, and payment processing, mimicking the behavior of a real-world vending machine.

 ---